openedx/openedx-events/docs/decisions/0005-event-schema-serialization-and-evolution.rst

 Context
 ~~~~~~~

-TODO: figure out what is note and what is context

-Note: Because the event definitions are shared, this applies to both external and internal events
+.. note:: Because the event definitions are shared, this decision applies to both external and internal events

-.. note:: Open edX is currently experimenting with event bus technology [point to OEP?].
+Open edX is currently experimenting with event bus technology (`OEP-52: Event Bus <https://github.com/openedx/open-edx-proposals/pull/233>`_).
 The goal is to iterate through different implementations of an event bus and slowly get to a solution that works for the larger Open edX developer community.

+Currently, the specification for an event are written as OpenEdxPublicSignal instances in signal.py modules in `openedx-events<https://github.com/eduNEXT/openedx-events/blob/main/openedx_events/learning/signals.py>`_ repository.

 Over time, as needs change, applications will need the schema for an event to change.
-Since the event definitions will be shared between internal and external events, changes to the event will affect both cases (internal and external).

 For internal events, there is some discussion of versioning events related to how they might change in https://github.com/eduNEXT/openedx-events/blob/main/docs/decisions/0002-events-naming-and-versioning.rst.
 Schema for event bus messages is defined in openedx-events as signal classes.

 However, for the event bus, we will be introducing more rigorous event evolution rules using an explicit schema and schema registry.
-We have decided to use Avro elsewhere (TODO point to ADR).
+We have decided to use Avro elsewhere (`OEP-52/decisions/001-schema-representation.rst<https://github.com/openedx/open-edx-proposals/pull/233/files#diff-70c71499189a23f546da507c5bfdc0fea674f4cbbc5c039298d8390d6930a5ca>`_).

-Using Avro, there are specific configurations for schema evolution, that affect how data can change, as well as the order in which producers and consumers need to be deployed to handle updated schemas.
-(TODO Point to doc for definitions.)
+Event schemas can evolve in various ways and each implementation of an event bus should choose a schema evolution configuration.
+The choices include how data can change, as well as the order in which producer and consumer needs to be deployed with new changes.

 Event bus technologies support various schema evolutions::